willfindlay/honors-thesis/thesis/thesis.md

 Instead, such code must be carefully examined, reviewed, and tested, a process which can potentially take months.
-What's more, even allowing for a careful testing and vetting process, there is always some probability that a bug can slip through the cracks, resulting in the catastrophic consequences outlined above.
+What's more, even allowing for a careful testing and vetting process, there is always some probability that a bug can slip through the cracks, resulting in catastrophic consequences.

-Built-in kernel subsystems for instrumentation seem to be the most desirable choice of any of the presented solutions.
-In fact, eBPF [@starovoitov13; @starovoitov14] itself constitutes one such solution.
-However, for the time being, I will focus on a few others, namely ftrace [@ftrace] and perf\_events [@manperfeventopen] (eBPF programs actually *can* and *do* use both of these interfaces anyway).
-While both of these solutions are safe to use (assuming the system can trust the root user), they suffer from limited documentation and relatively poor user interfaces.
+Kernel subsystems such as eBPF [@starovoitov13; @starovoitov14], ftrace [@ftrace], and perf\_events [@manperfeventopen] seem to be the most desirable choice of any of the presented solutions. ftrace is a virtual filesystem located at `/sys/kernel/debug/tracing` which is used for the instrumentation of tracepoints and perf\_events is used to instrument hardware performance counters.
+While these two subsystems are useful in their own right, they suffer from poor documentation and limited user interfaces; eBPF eclipses their functionality entirely and presents a much more compelling interface for the development of complex applications.
-These factors in tandem mean that ftrace and perf\_events, while quite useful for a variety of system introspection needs, are less extensible than other approaches.

 ### Comparing eBPF and Dtrace